rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 ### Kernel source code and versions

-The kernel is made up of over a million lines of C programming code.
+The kernel comprises over a million lines of C programming code.
 This constitutes what is known as the Kernel source code.

 The main repository for the kernel is the kernel website maintained under the URL:

 [www.kernel.org](https://www.kernel.org)

-It is at this site that you'll always find the latest [and oldest] versions of the kernel.
+At this site, you'll always find the kernel's latest [and oldest] versions.

 As already mentioned, the kernel is common amongst all the various Linux distros.
 The various distros sometimes re-package the source code for the kernel to make installation and upgrades easier or to suit their particular distros.

-The various Kernel source code versions  use the following naming convention.:
+The various Kernel source code versions use the following naming convention:

 ```bash
 linux-<kernel.version>.tar.bz2    (or  linux-<kernel.version>.tar.gz)